alexandre-touret/alexandre-touret.github.io/content/talks.en.md

 {{< figure src="/assets/images/2021/11/pexels-skitterphoto-691485.webp" title="Talks" >}}

-You could find below slides and videos of my latest talks.
+You can find below slides and videos of my latest talks.

-You could also get [my slides on SpeakerDeck](https://speakerdeck.com/alexandretouret) and videos on this [Youtube playlist](https://www.youtube.com/watch?v=DKfR5AVD_AM&list=PL_s9loQqLrqrKakCB6LbOoxn2PrwCntQt).
+Additionally, you can also get [my slides on SpeakerDeck](https://speakerdeck.com/alexandretouret) and videos on this [Youtube playlist](https://www.youtube.com/watch?v=DKfR5AVD_AM&list=PL_s9loQqLrqrKakCB6LbOoxn2PrwCntQt).

 Here are some of them: